UNStats/website/gatsby-theme-2020/content/thematic-areas/TA4.md

 ---
 id: TA4
+color: red
 title: Understanding the world through data
+subtitle:
+  Making data and statistics relevant and usable to all users; increasing data and statistical literacy and data communication; strengthening the use of data in journalism.
 ---

-_Making data and statistics relevant and usable to all users; increasing data and statistical literacy and data communication; strengthening the use of data in journalism._

 This thematic area covers data and statistical literacy and the importance of a proper use of data and statistics to understand the world around us.
 Sessions in